 As Christians, we would hope that our primary Third Space is church.
 But in some cultures dominated by other religions, such as South Asia, a lot of good can come out of less threatening third spaces as well–like that bar in Chattanooga, or like the Freedom Bakery.

 Last week, a well-to-do gentleman sat in the café for a number of hours, working his way contentedly through cappuccinos and cinnamon rolls and salad, thumbing through a novel, and chatting with other customers.
 At one point he came up to me and Tim*, our executive director, to “give some feedback.”

-The B4T Cafe Coffee Shop as Third Place can thus be a place that nourishes community, relationship, and human contact in a place fraught with alienation and division.
+The Freedom Bakery is now a Third Place that nourishes community, relationship, and human contact in a place fraught with alienation and division.

 Part of this happens through intentional engagement and crafting an environment geared towards connection–in the middle of a stressful, chaotic, crowded city where it can be so easy for an individual to become lost in the crowd, there is a place where people can come to rest, to relax, to know and be known, and to connect in conversation with other individuals.

 In an urban wasteland where searching for beauty is a day-to-day trial, we can provide a space for music, art, and for poetry.
 There’s something very biblical, very right, about that.